 The Data Coordinating Center (DCC) of the NIDDK IBDGC plays a lead role in a) assessing and applying innovative research approaches in genetics and genomics to define pathophysiologic mechanisms, b) operationally unifying the NIDDK IBDGC and assuring rigor and reproducibility at scale, and c) facilitating collaboration with external investigators and groups to maximize the size and scientific value of existing datasets, provide complementary expertise, and develop the next generation of IBD investigators pursuing genetic, cellular and molecular understanding of IBD.

-Integrating genetic associations with multi-omic ATAC + transcriptome single cell data to further refine association signals between Crohn’s disease and ulcerative colitis and across populations.
+Integration with multi-omic ATAC + transcriptome single cell data may provide further refinement of association signals between Crohn’s disease and ulcerative colitis and across populations.Â

 Aim 2: To provide high-quality operational services targeted to the scientific objectives of the IBDGC, including: